metagenomics/metagenomics-workshop/docs/nextflow_nf_core/index.rst

 Nextflow / nf-core
 ***************

-Text describing what this part of the workshop will contain.
+Text describing what this part of the workshop will contain...

 .. toctree::
    :maxdepth: 1